Johnson-Stephen/MicrobiomeGPS/README.md

 # MicrobiomeGPS

-MicrobiomeGPS is an R/Shiny application which for exploratory data analysis of microbiome count data.
+MicrobiomeGPS is an application which for exploratory data analysis of microbiome count data, available in both command line (R) and GUI (Shiny) versions.
 Current modules include:

  * Alpha diversity
  * Beta diversity